CaliforniaClean Truck Check

 For vehicles with OBD systems, emissions data is collected directly from the onboard computer.
 This ensures that emissions controls are functioning correctly.

-For older vehicles without OBD systems, a smoke opacity test measures the density of exhaust smoke.
-This test evaluates the level of particulate emissions.
+For older vehicles without OBD systems, an opacity and visual inspection measures the density of exhaust smoke and checks the emissions control equipment.

 Penalties for Non-Compliance